uB-MEEF-Maths-2021/mdb/README.md

 ### on Windows

-Select the `Tool` folder then right clic and choose "Open a PowerShell window here".
+Select the `Tool` folder then right clic and choose "Open a PowerShell window here" (you may need the shift key).
 Enter and validate next instruction
 ```
-texlua configuration.lua
+texlua configure.lua
 ```

 ### sur MacOS